 You can disable multi-factor authentication for your specific users.

-1. Click "Settings" then click "Users and Accounts."
+1. Click "Settings" then click "Users and Groups."

 2. Locate the user you wish to disable multi-factor authentication for then click "Edit."